niutech/carbonyl-terminal/README.md

 Carbonyl Terminal Docker Container bundles Carbonyl browser, mosh and SSH server with public key authentication.

-You can install Carbonyl Terminal Docker Conatiner on your VPS in the cloud or use the preconfigured demo server (only for testing).
+You can install Carbonyl Terminal Docker Conatiner on your VPS in the cloud or use the preconfigured demo server (limit 15 min, only for testing).

 ## Installation